 1926 – The Boathouse Tearooms were built.

-1928 – The half-timbered Red Lion, Willaston closed for business.
+1928 – The timber-framed Red Lion, Willaston closed for business.
+(It was restored as a dwelling in 1974)

 The Durham Ox public house, Little Neston closed.